ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

 1. `operation` - set the first bit for verbose mode
 1. `rhs` - does nothing

-The operation argument is given as a decimal represenation of binary flags:
+The operation argument is given as a decimal representation of binary flags:

 | Operation       | Flag  |
 |:---------------:|:-----:|